 Bilinear interpolation calculates new pixels by reading the horizontal and vertical neighboring pixels (it is not as accurate as Bicubic).

 You can choose which interpolation method to use in the Resample Image dropdown menu at the bottom of the Image Size dialog box (see figure above).
 To specify a default interpolation method you would like Photoshop to use whenever it resamples image data go to Preferences > General > Image Interpolation.

-I’ve already mentioned that Bicubic is more accurate way of resampling an image, but which Bicubic type to choose?
-I personally have been using Bicubic Automatic since I upgraded to CS6 (that’s when it first appeared in the Resampling dialog box), and even though it sharpens more heavily than any of other types, I still apply additional sharpening to specific parts of an image anyway, so I don’t mind the Automatic sharpening.
-If you like softer images, test all there types for down-sizing: Bicubic (best for smooth gradients), Bicubic Sharper (best for reduction) and Bicubic Automatic and see what suits your taste better.
+I’ve already mentioned that Bicubic is a more accurate way of resampling an image, but which Bicubic type to choose?
+I personally have been using Bicubic Automatic since I upgraded to CS6 (that’s when it first appeared in the Resampling dialog box), and even though it sharpens more heavily than any of the other types, I still apply additional sharpening to specific parts of an image anyway, so I don’t mind the Automatic sharpening.
+If you like softer images, test all their types for down-sizing: Bicubic (best for smooth gradients), Bicubic Sharper (best for reduction), and Bicubic Automatic and see what suits your taste better.